neondatabase/neon-postgresql-expert/markdown/guides.md

 <Admonition type="note">
 Migrating from FaunaDB to Neon Postgres involves schema translation, data migration, and query conversion.
 This guide provides a structured approach to help you navigate the migration process effectively.

-If you have questions or require help with migrating large production datasets from FaunaDB, please [contact Neon for migration assistance](/migration-assistance).
 </Admonition>

 ## FaunaDB vs. Neon (Postgres)